iDataist/Create-a-Plagiarism-Detector-with-SageMaker/README.md

 I built a plagiarism detector that examines a text file and performs binary classification, labeling that file as either *plagiarized* or *not* depending on how similar that text file is to a provided source text.
 Detecting plagiarism is an active area of research; the task is non-trivial and the differences between paraphrased answers and original work are often not so obvious.

 ## Key Skills Demonstrated
-- Clean and pre-process the text data
+- Feature engineering
-- Feature Engineering and Selection
+- Model design and evaluation
-- Deploy a machine learning model with SageMaker
+- Model deployment via SageMaker

 ## Data